beanvalidation/beanvalidation.org/contribute/index.md

 * [TCK repository](https://github.com/beanvalidation/beanvalidation-tck)
 * [This website source](https://github.com/beanvalidation/beanvalidation.org)

 Interested?
-Read all about how to
+Read all about how to:

 * [concretely contributing to the specification](specification)
 * [work with the API and TCK sources](coding)